Defending Your Google Brand Reputation and Analytics Reports

 That’s it for taking care of the Ghost referrers, which you want to make sure you just include the host names that you want and the Bot referrers that you want to exclude from your reports.
 Now, we’re just gonna talk a little bit about Search Console.
 If you don’t have Search Console, highly recommend you get it.
 It’s awesome.
 It’s the best way to use Google if you’re doing any stuff with search engines.

-In Search Console, we’re gonna talk about how to deal with Blacklists, some Crawlers like 404s from scam campaigns and, also, how to deal with SEO spam if your titles and descriptions are changed in the search engine results pages.
+In Search Console, we’re gonna talk about how to deal with Blocklists, some Crawlers like 404s from scam campaigns and, also, how to deal with SEO spam if your titles and descriptions are changed in the search engine results pages.

 First, we’ll deal with the biggest baddest one.
 You’ve probably all seen this big red warning.
-This is the Google Blacklist and it’s a great way to lose 95% of your traffic.
+This is the Google Blocklist and it’s a great way to lose 95% of your traffic.
 If your site is hacked or infected with malware or spam, the Google web spam team takes it extremely seriously.
 The last thing that they want is to be serving up search results to people that end up getting them infected because that’s a good way for people to start going and using other search engines.

-The Google web spam team will Blacklist you if they find spam or malware on your site that may endanger its users.
+The Google web spam team will Blocklist you if they find spam or malware on your site that may endanger its users.
 It will also label your search results as “hacked” so when people are searching for your site, you’ll see that little, “This site may be hacked.”
 And people don’t like that.
 They’re not gonna go there.
 Very few people click to proceed to the website after they see this big red warning.
 Something that you definitely want to be on top of and know about.

 Once your site is clean and you’ve removed the malware.
 You’ve removed any back doors that the attackers left there to get back in and you’ve also plugged the vulnerability that allowed them to hack your site in the first place.
 Once you do that, then you can request a review.
 When you do that, usually takes an absolute minimum of like a day.
 At most, they say it can take up to several weeks.
 Again, it depends on how big your site is, how bad the hack was, how much work the web spam team has to do to verify that your site is clean and also making sure that you are requesting your review because it’s actually clean, not just because you want it removed.
 If you keep doing that, it’s probably gonna take them a little bit longer the second time that you request it.